TLS10GS-IP Core Datasheet

 abnormal_close |

-In case of the server sending the alert messages, according to opening and closing the connection is handled by TCP/IP offload engine.
-When TLS10GS-IP detects alert No.2-11, TLSAlertInt is asserted to 1 and TLSAlertCode is set following the conditions shown in Table 3.
-TLS10GS-IP will send an alert message to the client, and the user is required to send a close connection command to the TCP/IP offload engine to close the connection, as shown in Figure 7.
+In case of Server sending the alert messages, according to opening and closing the connection is handled by TCP/IP offload engine.
+When TLS10GC-IP detects fatal alert, TLSAlertInt is asserted to 1 and TLSAlertCode is set following the conditions shown in Table 3.
+TLS10GC-IP will send an alert message to the server, and the user is required to send a close connection command to TCP/IP offload engine to close connection, as shown in Figure 7.

-Figure 7: Alert signals behavior in case of server send alert message
+Figure 7: Alert signals behavior in case of server sends alert message

 In case of client sending the alert messages, client will also close the connection, which results in TCPConnOn de-asserted to 0.
 TLS10GS-IP will stop sending data to TCP (stop Tx operation) and process only Rx operation until the alert message sent by client is found or there is no available data in RxBuffer.
 Once TLS10GS-IP finds the alert message, TLSAlertCode is set to the alert code from alert message and TLSAlertInt is asserted to 1, as shown in Figure 8.

-Figure 8: Alert signals behavior in case of client send alert message
+Figure 8: Alert signals behavior in case of client sends alert message

 In case of receiving close_notify from client, the connection is not closed.
 TLSAlertInt is asserted to 1 and TLSAlertCode is set to 0x0100 (close_notify).
 Rx data after close_notify alert will not be processed following RFC8446 standard.
 If there are available TxData in UserTxBuffer, Tx operation still processes until user sends close command to TCP/IP offload engine, as shown in Figure 9.